 Seoul has been the capital city of Korea since 1392.
-During your visit, you will explore cultural heritage sites, including a royal palace, a Buddhist temple, the old streets, and a traditional market in the northern part of the city, all in one full day.
+You will explore cultural heritage sites, including a royal palace, a Buddhist temple, the old streets, and a traditional market in the northern part of the city, all in one full day.

 This itinerary can be customized to meet your needs and preferences.
 Send me a message with your requests!